 Does Community Living York South have any space available in its residential services?

 Currently waitlist's for residential services are prioritized by Developmental Services Ontario (DSO).
 DSO Central East Region can be reached at 1-855-277-2121.
-However, the Community Support Coordinators can assist families and individuals in connecting with resources and opportunities in the community.
+Community Support Coordinators can assist families and individuals in connecting with resources and opportunities in the community.
 Contact a Community Support Coordinator by clicking here.

 How can a Community Support Coordinator be of assistance?